 The result is a clean, intuitive experience for every user and a faster iteration cycle.

 As technology changes, businesses must keep their technology up to date.

 The alternative is to let bugs and security issues creep in as older, less popular, or discontinued frameworks receive less (or no) maintenance over time.

 Nais’ was originally built and ran on AngularJS.
 However, the publisher had plans to stop supporting the framework.

-To keep the platform running smoothly, we migrated it to AngularJS, a framework popular with top tech brands like PayPal, Upwork, and Netflix.
+To keep the platform running smoothly, we migrated it to React, a framework popular with top tech brands like PayPal, Upwork, and Netflix.

-The broad popularity of AngularJS means demand for updates and support is high, reducing the likelihood of emerging bugs and security breaches.
+The broad popularity of React means demand for updates and support is high, reducing the likelihood of emerging bugs and security breaches.